 4 Lessons Your Online Business Can Learn From Traditional Retail Stores

-One of the most powerful things we can learn from a brick and mortar store is in how they treat their customers.
+One of the most powerful things we can learn from a brick-and-mortar store is in how they treat their customers.
 Online experiences can often be cold, and confusing.
-You hop from store to store, shopping for the best price, or best item for your needs.
-You may even do some comparison-shopping online, maybe read some reviews.
-But if you get stuck, you go back to what you know.
+You hop from store to store, shopping for the best price, or the best item for your needs.
+You may even do some comparison shopping online and maybe read some reviews.
+But if you get stuck you go back to what you know.
 You ask someone for help.
 Ask others around you what they have used in the past that works.

-This is where a brick and mortar store shines.
-Walk in a hardware store, and ask any associate what type of pipe you need to tighten up the plumbing under the sink, and they can walk you directly to the pipe wrenches and help you with the right size immediately.
+This is where a brick-and-mortar store shines.
+Walk into a hardware store, and ask any associate what type of pipe you need to tighten up the plumbing under the sink, and they can walk you directly to the pipe wrenches and help you with the right size immediately.
 Go to an online store, and you have a plethora of options, where the mere 1/8th of an inch difference could mean you don’t have your pipes fitted properly.

 Having a wealth of options at our fingers does not mean much if we cannot sort the information available to us to make a choice.
-To help consumers, a brick and mortar store employees associates to retain customers and gain their loyalty.
-Here are four practices the bet retail stores offer.
+To help consumers, a brick-and-mortar store employs associates to retain customers and gain their loyalty.
+Here are four practices the best retail stores offer.